Get a free, no obligation personal loan quote with rates as low as 9.90%

 Historical Alert Scan

-This is designed to offer a long-term history of your credit activity, this measurement dives into the history of your financial information.
+This is designed to offer a long-term history of your credit activity.
 Provided the information is registered, the digital system scans for suspicious activity on the account, even if it was months or years in the past.
 It lets you know if there was an issue, what it was, and when it occurred.
 From there, you can take appropriate action.

 RBC Credit Score FAQs